SyngentaServicesPvtLtd/layout_builder_block_clone/README.md

 is enabled Layout Block Clone will use entity_clone cloneEntity() functionality, if not single core entity->createDuplicate() will be used to clone Block Content eck.

-Cloned Block Content is automatically set to reusable, new Custom Block Content is added to /admin/structure/block/block-content and can be re-used in layouts under 'Custom' section on 'Add Block'.
+Cloned Block Content can be set to reusable (if so new Custom Block Content is added to /admin/structure/block/block-content and can be re-used in layouts under 'Custom' section on 'Add Block').
+There is an option to clone any additional config set-ups from other helper modules or custom code.

 REQUIREMENTS
 ------------